GiantZOC/awesome-juggling/readme.md

 	<a href="contributing.md">Contribution guide</a>&nbsp;&nbsp;&nbsp;
 </p>

 This is a curated list of juggling resources.
-There are many resources on the web but many of them are out of date or hard to read.
-Search engines often don't rank these sites high enough for them to be easily discoverable.
+There are many great juggling resources on the web but they can be hard to find since search engines don't rank them highly.

 Contributions welcome.
 Add links through pull requests or create an issue to start a discussion.
 <br>